lamusmaser/ta_migration_helper/README.md

 This is expected to run from within the TubeArchivist container.

 Current functionality:
-Detects videos in filesystem that are not in ElasticSearch.
+1. Detects videos in filesystem that are not in ElasticSearch.
-Detects videos that are in ElasticSearch and not in the filesystem.
+2. Detects videos that are in ElasticSearch and not in the filesystem.
-Provides and output of what those videos are.
+3. Provides and output of what those videos are.

 Expected next steps:
-Allow automatic migration for those files that are detected.
+1. Allow automatic migration for those files that are detected.
-Allow automatic updates to Elasticsearch.
+2. Allow automatic updates to Elasticsearch.
+3. Allow migration of subtitles/other files found.
-Determine if there are other functions that need to be performed.
+4. Determine if there are other functions that need to be performed.